jubeaz/dotfiles/.cheats/Protocol/mssql/mssql-commands.md

 SELECT name FROM master.dbo.sysdatabases
 ```

-## enum - Get tables of a databases
+## Trustable Links - Get tables of a databases
 ```
 SELECT * FROM OPENQUERY("<srvname>",'SELECT * FROM <databaseName>.INFORMATION_SCHEMA.TABLES')
 ```